 If you want to live a happy, healthy life, outlook means everything.
 As with any habit, it’s important to approach cannabis use with a healthy attitude.

 Be mindful of whether or not you’re using cannabis to escape or using it as a tool to help you heal and progress.
-If you smoke weed to avoid facing your problems head on, you won’t find much relief for what ails you.
-With marijuana, it’s all about balance.
+If you smoke cannabis to avoid facing your problems head on, you won’t find much relief for what ails you.
+With this simple green flower, it’s all about balance.
 Don’t overdo it, and you’ll probably be just fine.

 Do the benefits of marijuana outweigh the risks?
 What do you think?
 We’d love to know what effect cannabis has had on your life.
 Share your thoughts and story with us on social media!
 It’s worth it, we promise. 🙂